Mindful-Optimized/mindful-optimized/guides/entity_texture_features_guide.md

 This actually only supports 4 pixels, but you can simply copy an additional *non-eye* line of the face if your eyes are 3 pixels high, and it will work fine :)

-- First place a Brown #5 pixel in Choice Box pixel #1 to enable 4 pixel blinking
+- First place a Brown #5 pixel in Choice Box pixel #1 to enable 4-pixel blinking
 - Then make 2 copies of the 4 horizontal lines of the skin's face where the eyes are, and change 1 copy's eyes to be closed, and the other's eyes to be half closed.
 - Place the "closed eye copy" in the same place as the pink & purple & checkerboard area below the head in the Example Image.
-- Place the "half closed eye copy" in the same place as the white / green checkered area below the head's 2nd layer in the Example Image.
+- Place the "half-closed eye copy" in the same place as the white/green checkered area below the head's 2nd layer in the Example Image.
-- Next the mod needs to know where your eyes are, place a numbered Color from the Color Guide in Choice Box #4 corresponding to the height of the topmost pixel of the face you copied from *(where the eyes were)*
+- Next, the mod needs to know where your eyes are, place a numbered Color from the Color Guide in Choice Box #4 corresponding to the height of the topmost pixel of the face you copied from *(where the eyes were)*
 *(The head texture is 8 pixels tall with #1 being the top line of the head & #8 being the bottom)*
   *(For Example Default Steve's eyes are at line #5, so you would place the Brown #5 pixel in Choice Box #4)*
 - You are now done, the mod will take the appropriate eye copy below the head textures and replace your skin's eyes with it when it blinks